NOAA-GFDL/pace/README.md

 pip install -e .[dev]
 ```

-For running tests, we recommend to install pace with pinned dependency versions of the test system to enable reproducibility:
+For running tests, we recommend to install pace with the `[test]` extra (avoid pulling other dev dependencies):

 ```shell
 pip install .[test]